Planting and Growing Lupines

 Lupines, with their colorful flower spikes, are planted in spring or fall.
 Also called bluebonnets, lupines not only attract butterflies and pollinators but also are deer-resistant and low-maintenance!
 See how to grow and care for lupines.

-The pea-like flowers are arranged on upright spikes varied in color from deep blue to purple shades.
+The pea-like flowers are arranged on upright spikes that vary in color from deep blue to purple shades.
 Growing 1 to 4 feet tall, the leaves of lupine are also beautiful with grey-green palmate foliage with silvery hairs.
 The seed pod looks like a hairy pea pod and contains up to 12 seeds.
 In fact, lupines are a legume, which means that they fix nitrogen in the soil and they enrich your soil health.

-Note: Not all lupines are perennials; the potted plants are typically perennial cultivars but other lupines are annuals.
+Note: Not all lupines are perennials; the potted plants are typically perennial cultivars, but other lupines are annuals.

 Planting